KitsuneDev/DropMeter/README.md

 # DropMeter
 Modern, easy way to create Widgets for your Desktop.

+## Straight to the point...
+Where Can I get it?

+Happy you are excited!
+[Downloads are available by clicking here](https://github.com/GabrielTK/DropMeter/releases/latest)

+**If you have any doubts, feel free to contact @gab#8998 on Discord DMs, or join the [CGN Interactive Projects Discord Server](https://discord.gg/DBE44yU)**

 ## What is this?

 DropMeter is a software that allows for desktop widgets to be built with the well-known and loved Web Stack, making use of the latest Web Technologies.